nachocaru/xaprb.com/content/blog/2014-01-20-crossfit-safety.md

 Anecdotally, I'll tell the story of traveling in California, where I visited a gym and did one of my favorite workouts, Diane.
 In Diane, you deadlift 225 pounds 21 reps, do 21 handstand pushups, repeat both movements with 15 reps each, and finish with 9 reps each.
-I happen to be relatively stronger at deadlifts than many other movements, so this is fun for me, although I usually scale the weights down anyway.

 Deadlifting consists of grasping the bar on the ground and standing up straight, then lowering it again.
-It is not a dynamic movement.
-You do not move through any unstable or out-of-control ranges of motion.
+It is not a dynamic or unstable movement.
+You do not move through any out-of-control ranges of motion.
 If you drop the bar you won't drop it on yourself, it'll just fall to the ground.
-Nevertheless, if done wrong, it can injure you just like anything else.
+Nevertheless, if done wrong, it can injure you badly, just like anything else.

 ![Deadlift][8]